Jacques and Anne Kerchache

 An Ifugao sculpture donated in 1999

-This sculpture is part of the 120 masterpieces exhibited at the Pavillon des sessions, embassy of the musée du quai Branly at the Louvre: voir la fiche de l'objet.
+This sculpture is part of the 120 masterpieces exhibited at the Pavillon des Sessions, an antechamber to the musée du quai Branly at the musée du Louvre: see the work's description.